 Sessions Mountains is a long ridgeline of several peaks located north of Grandview Peak.
 The two most prominent points are Peak 9,260 and Peak 9,158.
 This ridge can be accessed by hiking on the Great Western Trail.
 The trail goes near the summits of many peaks on this ridgeline.
 Another route starts from Mueller Park and goes up the Kenney Creek Trail.
 This trail gains a lot of elevation and climbs up the northwest ridge of the mountain and continues until it meets the Great Western Trail on the east ridge.
-The southeast ridge is a picturesque alternative to the spur of the Great Western Trail.
 The mountain was named after Perrigrine Sessions who helped settle the city of Bountiful.

 Burro Peak is located southwest of Grandview Peak.
 The two peaks are connected by a long ridge that runs west to east.
 The best way to climb Burro Peak is from North Canyon.
 The trail goes toward Rudys Flat.
-The ridge located to the west connects to Grandview Peak, Burro Mine, and Cottonwood Gulch.
+The ridge located to the west is near Burro Mine and Cottonwood Gulch.
 In 1907, Pierre Peugeot, a consulting engineer living in Woods Cross, spent his summer vacation with two burros and a prospecting outfit in the mountains above Bountiful.
 He discovered lead, silver, and gold there.
 Work began shortly afterwards on the mine and the necessary activities supporting it.
 This was known as Burro Mine which operated less than twenty years and by 1926 the mine was closed.